orangemug/simple-expr/README.md

 ### Feature references
-As well as using the `get` function ([see spec](https://www.mapbox.com/mapbox-gl-js/style-spec/#expressions-get)) there is also a shothand to reference feature data.
+As well as using the `get` function ([see spec](https://www.mapbox.com/mapbox-gl-js/style-spec/#expressions-get)) there is also a shorthand to reference feature data.
 The following

 ```
 rgb(@rating, 0, 0)